 You can specify the following values for SQLCHECK:

 When SQLCHECK=SEMANTICS, the precompiler checks the syntax and semantics of

-Data manipulation statements such as INSERT and UPDATE.
+Data manipulation statements (INSERT, UPDATE, and so on)

 However, only syntactic checking is done on data manipulation statements that use the AT db_name clause.